 - Pour the first layer of cherry juice into the pop mold.
-Freeze for 30 minutes or until just firm enough to keep the coconut filling from bleeding into the layer.
+Freeze for 30 mintues-1 hour or until just firm enough to keep the coconut filling from bleeding into the layer.

 - Pour a layer of coconut filling.
 Place the popsicle sticks into the pops, making sure the stick goes into the first cherry layer *see Note 1.
-Freeze for 30 minutes or until firm enough to keep the next layer from bleeding into it.
-Repeat for the remaining layers.
+Freeze for 30 mintues-1 hour or until firm enough to keep the next layer from bleeding into it.
+Repeat for the remaining layers (a funnel is helpful for pouring the final layers in next to the sticks).
 Freeze for at least 2 hours after the final layer to make sure pops are completely solid before serving.